 St Dymphna

-So the servants brought other women to him, but upon seeing them he said “Blech” and “You must be kidding” and “How old is that hag?”
+So, the servants brought other women to him.
+But Damon would examine each one, saying things like “Blech” and “You must be kidding” and “How old is that hag?”

 In Belgium, they began working with a priest to look after travelers and the sick.